krzysieqq/gitlab-cicd/README.md

       postgresql_data:
     ```

-    This file defines two services: The `db` service and the `web` service.\
+    This file defines two services: The `db` service and the `web` service.
     - `db` service will mount `postgresql_data` [volume](https://docs.docker.com/storage/volumes/) to
     `/var/lib/postgresql/data` inside Docker.
 Thanks to this, data from the container won't be lost.
 We also set the new
     environment variable: `POSTGRES_PASSWORD` with a password to the Postgres database. `${POSTGRES_PASSWORD:-postgres}` means
     take environment variable `POSTGRES_PASSWORD` or if it doesn't exist, set the default value to `postgres`.
     - `web` service defines a few more things.
       - We set the current directory as context (`build: .`).
 It will be used when we build a container using `docker compose build`
-      - `restart: unless-stopped` restart the container unless stopped f.g. using `docker compose stop`
+      - `restart: unless-stopped` restart the container unless stopped e.g. using `docker compose stop`
       - Entrypoint command that will be used to run the container is `python manage.py runserver 0.0.0.0:8000`.
       - We mount the current directory (the directory where is `docker-compose.yml` file) inside the`/code` folder
       in the container.